-If you're feeling overly stressed, take fifteen minutes before studying to clear your mind and relax.
+If you're feeling overly stressed, take 15 minutes before studying to clear your mind and relax.
 Try some yoga, listen to a favorite song, or make a quick call to a supportive friend.
-Just don't make it any longer than fifteen minutes—set that timer and be prepared to get to work once relaxation time is over.
+Just don't make it any longer than 15 minutes—set that timer and be prepared to get to work once relaxation time is over.

 It's tempting to study with a large group of friends, especially if you're tackling a particularly hard subject.
 And while friends can provide some much-needed support, they're not always the best study buddies when you're pressed for time.

 If you're serious about getting the work done, look for a quiet study spot away from friends, television, and other distractions.
 If you need to, turn your phone off, or at least set it to silent so you don't disturb other people around you.
 Having the peace and quiet you need to concentrate is key to studying effectively when you only have one day.